 If an offender has at least one conviction that is still timely for reporting purposes, however, then all prior convictions (no matter how old) will also be reported.
 There is no time limit for the reporting of murder, manslaughter and sex offense convictions punishable by incarceration in a state prison, or for pending criminal charges (including until they are dismissed, charges that have been continued without a finding).

 Current law prohibits employers from asking job-seekers about prior criminal records as part of an initial written job application.

 Massachusetts General Hospital Police performs criminal background checks (CORI) for prospective employees, volunteers, students, and contractors, business/professional visitors of extended duration who may have unmonitored contact with vulnerable populations including children and the elderly, or who may have access to sensitive data, systems, narcotics or intellectual property.
-We comply with all laws and regulations regarding the acquisition and review of criminal history information regarding individuals who work for, provide services for, or receive training at programs or facilities of Massachusetts General Hospital (collectively Partners) in either a paid or unpaid capacity.
+We comply with all laws and regulations regarding the acquisition and review of criminal history information regarding individuals who work for, provide services for, or receive training at programs or facilities of Massachusetts General Hospital (collectively Mass General Brigham) in either a paid or unpaid capacity.